dinosaurwithakatana/Reactor/README.md

 ```

 with the above code block, you would see `PIZZA` in your logs, and in 1 second, would see `MANGOES`

-###Intellij/Android Studio plugin

-Use this plugin to help generate some of the boilerplate: https://github.com/dinosaurwithakatana/android-reactor-intellij-plugin